 STEM to STEAM

-Art and design programs are an essential component of a well-rounded curriculum and play an integral role in improving student achievement and advancing the understanding of science, technology, engineering, and mathematics (STEM) learning and collaboration.
+Art and design programs are an essential component of a well-rounded curriculum and play an integral role in improving student achievement and advancing the understanding of science, technology, engineering, and mathematics (STEM).
 Along with the Rhode Island School of Design, I hosted STEM to STEAM briefings in Rhode Island and Washington, D.C. to discuss the importance of integrating art and design into our country’s education system and efforts to maintain global leadership in technological innovation.
 I also introduced H.Res.
-51, a resolution that encourages federal agencies to facilitate a comprehensive approach to incorporate art and design into federal STEM programs.
+247, a resolution that encourages federal agencies to facilitate a comprehensive approach to incorporate art and design into federal STEM programs.
+I am very proud that the Every Student Succeeds Act recognized the importance of Art and Design in shaping a well-rounded education.
+It specifically notes the ways that STEM is complemented by STEAM, and offers federal funding to blend the two into the overall curriculum.
 For more information on this initiative, please visit www.stemtosteam.org.

 Funding STEM Programs

-I have also sponsored Stepping UP to STEM Act.
-This legislation aims to establish an Office of STEM Education within the Department of Education while providing grant funding to outside entities to develop additional education technology innovations.
+I have also sponsored the Stepping UP to STEM Act.
+This legislation establishes an Office of STEM Education within the Department of Education while providing grant funding to outside entities to develop additional education technology innovations.
 The jobs of the coming decades – whether in healthcare, manufacturing, small business or any other field – will require a working knowledge of the STEM disciplines.
-Even if a four-year college is not in a student’s plan, excellence in science, engineering, math, and technology courses will better prepare him or her for the job market.
+Even if a four-year college is not in a student’s plan, excellence in science, technology, engineering, and mathematics courses will better prepare him or her for the job market.